jgagne/ajovt3-zs20-vskk/01-bespoke-character-description.md

 ## Vocabulary

 - **Alt text**
-  - Short for *alternative* text; Alternative text provides a descriptive textual alternative to non-text content such as images and charts in web pages and digital publishing formats.
+  - Short for *alternative* text.
+Alternative text provides a descriptive textual alternative to non-text content such as images and charts in web pages and digital publishing formats.
 - **Accessible**
-  - Easily understood; Accessible content that’s friendly and usable by as many people as possible.
+  - Easily understood; approachable.
+Accessible content that’s friendly and usable by as many people as possible.
 - **Bespoke**
-  - Handmade, made by hand; Bespoke typefaces and typographic designs.
+  - Handmade; made by hand.
+Bespoke typefaces and typographic designs.
 - **Semantic**
-  - Meaningful, relating to the meaning of a word, phrase, sentence, or text.
+  - Meaningful; relating to the meaning of a word, phrase, sentence, or text.
 Semantic markup is HTML that introduces meaning to web page content rather than just visual presentation.